-- VDMJ has packages available on Maven Central making adding it as a dependency simple - The package used was dk.au.ece.vdmj:vdmj with version 4.5.0 - However, initially when implementing VDMJ, 4.5.0-P was used accidentally, and it led to debugging why imports were not working; and therefore the -P versions are not suitable - The initial method of implementation was using a Ktor server that would have run alongside the desktop application, where the server would handle Representational State Transfer (REST) API calls - This was unnecessary as the interactive mode of VDMJ was able to run on the desktop application itself.
-However, the Ktor was useful for debugging and testing as an API route was created to allow VDMJ commands to be executed through a URL - To be able to get the outputs from VDMJ, a ConsolePrintWriter new had to be created from the com.fujitsu.vdmj.messages package; which handles writing to the console stdout.
-This then gets used to replace the Console.out and Console.err in the com.fujitsu.vdmj→ .messages package - Parsing commands into VDMJ interface was more difficult 4 - Created a PipedInputStream object, that gets connected to a PipedOutputStream→ object by passing the latter object in as a parameter.
-The PipedOutputStream is then used to pass inputs into PipedInputStream - To be able to write to this stream, a BufferedWriter is created by passing the PipedOutputStream→ with a bridge OutputStreamWriter that encodes characters into bytes - For VDMJ to be able to read the input stream, a separate object had to be created, BufferedReader, where the PipedInputStream gets parsed through a bridge, InputStreamReader that converts bytes to characters
+VDMJ has packages available on Maven Central4 making adding it as a dependency simple as it would require to be specified within the Gradle build configurations.
+The package used was dk-.au.ece.vdmj:vdmj with version 4.5.0, however, initially when implementing VDMJ, 4.5.0-P was used accidentally, and it led to the rabbit hole of debugging why imports were not working, and it was found that the -P versions of VDMJ is not suitable to be used when being implemented intentionally a project.

+The initial method of implementation was to use a Ktor server that would run alongside the desktop application, where communication between the desktop application and the server would be handled through Representational State Transfer (REST) API calls.
+However, this was unnecessary as the interactive mode of VDMJ was able to run on the desktop application itself.
+But using Ktor was useful for debugging and testing using as VDMJ commands could be run through an API route.

+The major hurdle within implementing VDMJ as a wrapper was fetching the outputs that VDMJ sends to the console.
+This was implemented by creating a new VDMJ console handler ConsolePrintWriter, that handles writing to stdout, which is from the com.fujitsu.vdmj. \rightarrow messages package.
+This then gets used to replace the Console.out and Console.err, from the same VDMJ package, which will store the outputs to the console into a variable instead.

+Parsing commands into the VDMJ interface was more difficult as it required using Java functions5 to act as if the program wrote something directly into the VDMJ interactive console.
+Figure 3.4 shows a simplified flowchart of how inputs are handled.
+A PipedInputStream object was created, that gets connected to a PipedOutputStream object by passing the latter object in as a parameter.
+The PipedOutputStream is then used to pass inputs into PipedInputStream.
+The PipedInputStream handles sending inputs to the VDMJ console.
+However, to be able to write to these streams, a BufferedWriter, which is used to send inputs, is created by passing the PipedOutputStream with a bridge OutputStreamWriter that encodes characters into bytes.
+For VDMJ to be able to read the input streams, the PipedInputStream gets parsed through a bridge,
-Handling VDMJ Outputs

-- VDMJ outputs are handled using string manipulation - Created into objects that are replicas of types in VDM-SL
+$^{^4\}mathrm{Maven}$ Central is a repository that stores dependencies required to build projects

-4The objects created here are provided by the java.io package.
+5The objects created here are provided by the java.io package.